papersgpt/papersgpt-for-zotero/README.md

 **Lots of SOTA Business LLMs For Choosing:**
-- Integrate OpenRouter in which there are lots of SOTA business models, and just one key to access all the models on it.
+- Integrate OpenRouter in which there are almost all the SOTA business models, and just one key to access all the models on it.
-  *Llama 4 Maverick/Scout* are available here, **Llama 4 Maverick is #2 on ChatBot Arena Leaderboard**. :sparkles: :fire:
+  Gemini 2.5 Pro/Flash, GPT-4.1, DeepSeek(free), Claude Sonnet 3.7, Grok 3 are all here. :sparkles: :fire:
 - Powered by the smartest cutting-edge LLMs, offering high accuracy to assist you effectively reading papers.
 Now support the following latest SOTA models:
-  *gemini-2.5-pro* **#1 on ChatBot Arena and LiveBench LLM Leaderboard;** :sparkles: :fire:
+  *gemini-2.5-pro* **#1 on ChatBot Arena Leaderboard;** :sparkles: :fire:
+  *o1/o3/o4-mini* **OpenAI strong reasoning models, but price acceptable**  :sparkles: :fire:
   *DeepSeek-V3* : the latest DeepSeek-V3-0324 boosts a lot in reasoning performance and intelligence :sparkles: :fire:
   *DeepSeek-R1*  :sparkles: :fire:
+  *claude-3.7-sonnet* :sparkles: :fire:
+  *grok3* :sparkles: :fire:
   *gemini-2.0-flash-thinking*
   *gemini-2.0-pro-exp*
   *gemini-2.0-flash-exp*
-  *gemini-2.0-flash*  :sparkles: :fire:
+  *gemini-2.0-flash*
   *gmini-2.0-flash-Lite*
+  *LearnLM-2.0*
   *LearnLM-1.5*
   *gemini-1.5-pro*
   *gemini-1.5-flash*
-  *gpt-4.5* **30x more expensive than gpt-o series models** :fire:
-  *chatgpt-4o-latest* :fire:
+  *chatgpt-4o-latest*
   *gpt-4o-2024-11-20*
   *gpt-4o-mini*
-  *claude-3.7-sonnet* :sparkles: :fire:
   *claude-3.5-sonnet*
   *claude-3.5-haiku*

 **Lots of the Latest SOTA Open Source Freely Local LLMs For Mac Users:**